thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

 An alternative strategy, called the DirRec strategy[^1], can be used to mitigate this problem.
 The idea is to still train $$H$$ different models, but we use the forecasts of the earlier periods more and more as we predict further into the future.
 Even though this deals with the conditional independence assumption, the strategy is computationally heavy because we now need to train $$H$$ independent models.

-### Multiple input multiple output models (MIMO)
+### Multiple input multiple output (MIMO) models

 Finally, we can also train one model that takes multiple inputs and returns multiple outputs:

 $$ [y_{t + H}, \ldots, y_{t  +1}] = f(y_t, \ldots, y_{t - n + 1}) + \mathbf{\epsilon}. $$

 The forecasts are provided in one step, and any learner $$f$$ that can deal with a multi-dimensional response can be used (yes, you can go crazy with your 12-layer neural network).
-This means that you only have to take care when you construct your training and response data sets.
+You only need to transform the time series $$y_t$$ so you feed it into the learner $$f$$.
 In Python, this could look like this.

 ```python
 def ts_to_mimo(x, window, h):